creative-connections/Bodylight.js-Components/README.md

 Script bundle `bodylight.bundle.js` adds Bodylight Web Components support into any web application or web page.
 It follows [Web Components standards](https://www.webcomponents.org/) supported by all major web browsers.

+Bodylight Web Components introduce custom elements which are all prefixed with `bdl-` to prevent ambuiguity.

 The following HTML snippet loads first the `bodylight.bundle.js` script alongside `modelfmi.js` (Model exported as FMU and then as JS by Bodylight Compiler).
 Then custom-elements with prefix `<bdl-` can be used alongside other standard HTML.
 `<bdl-fmi>` renders as control buttons (play,pause,step) to start stop simulation in FMI.